LibreCAD/docs/ref/coordinates.rst

 Keyboard
 ~~~~~~~~

 In LibreCAD lines, points, arcs, polylines, circles and many more entities can be drawn and placed in a drawing using either *Absolute* or *Relative* coordinate input.

 To input coordinate value points in LibreCAD you can type the values in the command line or inside a 'text input box' (presented by tool options requiring distance,angle etc...).
-This method is 100% accurate.
+This method is 100% precise.

 Mouse
 ~~~~~

-You can 'manually', move the mouse cursor around and visually pick a coordinate point, but obviously this method is less accurate but may be acceptable for some 'rough' sketch or freehand work!
-HYowever, the accuracy of using the mouse it enhanced through the use of :ref:`snaps`.
+You can 'manually', move the mouse cursor around and visually pick a coordinate point, but this method is less precise, but may be acceptable for 'rough' sketches or other freehand work!
+However, the accuracy of using the mouse it enhanced through the use of :ref:`snaps`.

 .. _snaps: